SusBench: An Online Benchmark for Evaluating Dark Pattern Susceptibility of Computer-Use Agents: Discussion

 \subsection{Limitations}

 This study has a few limitations.
 First, demographics are limited to well-educated young people with significant shopping experience.
 Their susceptibility might differ form other populations, which we did not evaluate in this present work.
+Thus, the claims made about human users' susceptibility to dark patterns in this paper should be interpreted with caution.
+More future studies are needed to definitively understand the difference between human and agent users' dark pattern susceptibility.
 Second, since all participants finished the study in a controlled lab setting, it is unknown how much their behavior resembles real-world shopping behavior.
-Third, our evaluation only includes a binary outcome, and future work may explore more nuanced measurement of dark pattern avoidance, such as by considering user's explicit and implicit intent.
+Third, our evaluation only includes a binary outcome, which can be a simplification of the effects of dark patterns.
+This binary approach may also be limited for evaluating the kinds of dark patterns that exploit user's attention and thus do not require a specific action from the user, such as infinite scrolling and autoplay~\cite{chen2025engagementprolongingdesignsteensencounter, netflix2025}.
+Future work may explore more nuanced measurement of dark pattern avoidance, such as by considering user's explicit and implicit intent, and incorporating the effects of attention-prolonging dark patterns.
+Finally, a risk that comes with the dark pattern generation pipeline and the publicly available benchmark in this paper is that these tools could be exploited by website owners and third parties to insert dark patterns into existing pipelines.
+To mitigate such possibilities, our tool requires the user to explicitly opt into installing the browser extension on their browser (if it were to be used standalone without the isolated Playwright environment).
+The tool itself also does not support inserting code into an existing codebase, but rather creates another layer of injections into the browser runtime environment, thus preventing easy integration of dark patterns into existing websites or services.